flowroute/flowroute-messaging-nodejs/flowroutemessaginglib/README.md

 			console.log(response);
 		};

-	>**Note:** The callback name can be any name of your own choosing, but whatever name you choose must be used consistently throughout the file.
+	>**Note:** The callback variable name in this example, `cb`, can be any name of your own choosing, but whatever name you choose must be used consistently throughout the file.

-	Your file should now resemble the following:
+6. Save the file wit a **.js** extension.
+For example, **sendmsg.js**.

+7. Add the Controllers and methods to the file.
+See [MessagesController](#msgcontroller)

+8. After adding the MessageController methods, run the file to invoke the added methods:

+		node sendmsg.js

+###Example Node.js file

+The following shows an example Node.js file before Controller methods have been added:

 		//Import the Messaging SDK
 		var flowroute = require('./flowroutemessaginglib');